-The evidence on minimum wages is unambiguously in one direction.
+That said, the evidence on minimum wages is unambiguously in one direction.
 The estimated longer-run effects are positive, indicating that minimum wage increases raise poverty in disadvantaged areas in the longer-run.
-The evidence is stronger statistically for the specification based on the share with low education, which may be because education is more closely related to skill levels than race.
-The contemporaneous effects are also positive, although the evidence is weaker statistically.
-Note that this is not inconsistent with past research on the effects of minimum wages on poverty (although again, the existing research does not focus on disadvantaged locations, or longer-run effects).
-There is little evidence suggesting that minimum wages reduce poverty (e.g., Sabia and Burkhauser, 2010; an exception is Dube, 2014), and some evidence suggesting the opposite (Neumark et al., 2005).
-There is also some evidence of positive contemporaneous effects of the minimum wage, which is surprising, and a result we come back to later.
+The evidence is stronger statistically for the specifications based on the share with low education and the single motherhood share, which may be because education and single motherhood are more closely related to skill levels than race.
+The contemporaneous effects are also positive, although the evidence is weaker statistically in the low education share specifications.
+Note that the lack of evidence that minimum wages reduce poverty in the short term is not inconsistent with past research (although again, the existing research does not focus on disadvantaged locations, or longer-run effects).
+There is little evidence suggesting that minimum wages reduce poverty (e.g., Sabia and Burkhauser, 2010; an exception is Dube, 2017), and some evidence suggesting the opposite (Neumark et al., 2005).
+Still, the evidence of positive contemporaneous effects of the minimum wage is surprising, and a result we come back to later.

 There is no clear evidence that, in the longer run, the EITC reduces poverty in disadvantaged areas.
-The estimates using either measure of disadvantage are relatively small, statistically insignificant, and not consistently of one sign.
-It is hard to compare this evidence with prior results focusing on women with children (e.g., Neumark and Wascher, 2011) because, as already noted, with the NCDB data we cannot estimate separate effects for families with children - let alone zoom in further on low-skilled, single mothers for whom extensive margin employment effects are most likely.
-We did (as reported in

-Table 4) detect a longer-run positive employment effect on women.
+The estimates using the different measures of disadvantage are relatively small, statistically insignificant, and not consistently of one sign.
+As already noted, it is hard to compare this evidence with prior results focusing on women with children (e.g., Neumark and Wascher, 2011).
+With the NCDB data, we cannot estimate separate effects for families with children, let alone zoom in further on low-skilled, single mothers for whom extensive margin employment effects are most likely - although we do not find different evidence for the specifications defining disadvantage in terms of single motherhood.
+Moreover, we did (as reported in Table 4) detect a longer-run positive employment effect on women.
 However, the results on poverty can be more complicated, if, for example, some individuals or families experience lower earnings because of labor supply increases.
 There is, again, some anomalous evidence for the EITC, for the specifications defining disadvantage in terms of the low education share, for which we find a positive short-run effect of the EITC on poverty.
 We return to this point below.

-The estimates in Table 5 indicate that more generous welfare benefits increase poverty in the longer-run, with elasticities of around 0.1.
+For the specifications using the low education share or the share black, the estimates in Table 5 indicate that more generous welfare benefits increase poverty in the longer-run, with elasticities of around 0.1.
+However, we do not find this for the specifications using the share of single mothers.
 There are negative contemporaneous effects, which could reflect the direct effects of higher benefits prior to any longer-run effects influencing labor supply and human capital accumulation; however, we have been cautious about overinterpreting the contemporaneous effects, and some of these have been harder to rationalize in the prior tables.
 For time limits, the longer-run estimates are all negative, consistent with poverty reductions, but none of the estimates are statistically significant.
-Thus, the main result is that more generous welfare benefits appear to increase poverty in the longer run.
+Thus, the main result is that there is evidence, for some types of disadvantaged areas, that more generous welfare benefits appear to increase poverty in the longer run.

-Share on public assistance
+Share on Public Assistance